* Translated by AI

 Kim Min-seok sprinting to second base in the bottom of the 7th inning of the game on the 19th. /Photo=Broadcast screen capture

-Kim Min-seok garnered high expectations as the 'Second Lee Jung-hoo (28, San Francisco)' after winning the Lee Young-min Hitting Award during high school with a .544 batting average.
-Both are senior-junior high school teammates at Hwimun High School, possessed outstanding hitting talent, and both played shortstop in high school before switching to outfield upon entering the professional league, among other commonalities.
+Kim Min-seok garnered high expectations as the 'Second Lee Jung-hoo (28, San Francisco)' after winning the Lee Young-min Batting Award (batting average 0.544) during his high school days.
+Both attended Hwimun High School as seniors and juniors, possessed outstanding batting talent, and both played shortstop in high school before transitioning to the outfield upon entering professional baseball, sharing many commonalities.

-Kim Min-seok, selected 3rd overall in the first round of the 2023 KBO Rookie Draft by the Lotte Giants, established himself on the professional stage in his debut year with 129 games played, 400 at-bats, 102 hits (.255 batting average), 3 home runs, 39 RBIs, and 16 stolen bases.
-With his slender physique and handsome looks, he gained popularity as the 'Sajik Idol'.
+Kim Min-seok, selected 3rd overall in the first round of the 2023 KBO Rookie Draft by the Lotte Giants, made his professional debut in 129 games, recording 400 at-bats, 102 hits (batting average 0.255), 3 home runs, 39 RBIs, and 16 stolen bases, establishing himself on the professional stage.
+With his slender build and handsome appearance, he gained popularity as the 'Sajik Idol'.

 Kim Min-seok celebrating after hitting a double in the bottom of the 10th inning of extra innings against KIA on the 18th. /Photo=Reporter Kim Jin-kyung